lusamek/OpenCalphad/README.md

 <br/>
-The possibility to overlay different diagrams is possible.
+The possibility to overlay different diagrams is given.
 Plot the metastable Fe-C diagram and overlay the stable: <br/>

 ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/Gui-Advanced-Plots-Fe-C-2Types-01.png)